 - Powered by mains power or 4 C-type batteries

 - Telescopic aerial

 Dimensions: 24 cm wide x 15 cm high x 10 cm deep

 Performance and use

 Reception on DAB is generally decent, though you might need to extend the telescopic aerial to get the best signal.
-The Majority Shelford sounds decent for the price, though it sounds quite thin and doesn’t have much bass.
+The Majority Shelford II sounds decent for the price, though it sounds quite thin and doesn’t have much bass.
 It can go fairly loud for a small radio.